A conservative coupling algorithm between a compressible flow and a rigid body using an Embedded Boundary method: Treatment of the cells cut by the solid boundary in the Embedded Boundary method

 For the sake of simplicity, we limit ourselves to two space dimensions.
 However the three-dimensional case can be carried out in a similar way.
 Let us consider a fluid cell $\mathcal{C}$ cut by the boundary, as shown in Figure \ref{fig:2Dphys}.
 The indices $l$, $r$, $t$ and $b$ indicate respectively left, right, top and bottom in the sequel.

 Integrating the Euler equations on the cut cell and over the time interval $[ n \Delta t, (n+1) \Delta t ]$, and applying the divergence theorem, we get:

 where $\Delta w_{\mathcal{C}}=w_{\mathcal{C}}^{n+1}-w_{\mathcal{C}}^{n}$ is the time increment and all fluxes are time-averaged over the time interval (the time averaging will be specified later).
 At the solid walls, pressure forces cause momentum and energy exchange between the solid and the fluid.
 They are taken into account through the exchange term $X_{\mathcal{F}}$.
 The detailed expression of $X_{\mathcal{F}}$ will be given in section \ref{sec:step5}.
 Finally, the quantity $\Delta w_{\mathcal{F}}^n$ represents the amount of $w^n$ swept by each solid boundary $\mathcal{F}$ present in the cell during the time step.
-Its expression will be given in section \ref{sec:step4}.
+The solid boundary $\mathcal{F}$ is the largest subsegment of the solid boundary which is contained in one single cell (not necessarily the same) at times $n\Delta t$ and $(n+1)\Delta t$.
+The precise definition of $\mathcal{F}$ and the expression of $\Delta w_{\mathcal{F}}^n$ will be given in section \ref{sec:step4}.